Sara-Ar-GitHub/Sara-Ar-GitHub.github.io/_talks/relizan_talk.md

 ---
-title: "Topology-Aware Cyberattack Detection in Smart Grids Using Explainable Graph Neural Networks"
+title: "Lightweight Machine Learning for Anomaly Detection in Smart Meter Time-Series: A Comparative Study of Classical Models"
 collection: talks
-type: "The Third National Conference on Applications of Artificial Intelligence (A2I-26)"
+type: "AIDaM’26 – 1st National Conference on Artificial Intelligence and Data Management"
 permalink: /talks/2014-02-01-talk-2
-venue: "M'Hamed BOUGARA University, Boumerdes"
+venue: "University Ahmed Zabana of Relizane, Algeria"
-date: April 15, 2026
+date: April 20, 2026
-location: "Boumerdes, Algeria"
+location: "Relizane, Algeria"
 ---

-Smart grids integrate advanced sensing and communication technologies that improve power system efficiency but also increase vulnerability to cyberattacks.
-Detecting such attacks is challenging because electrical measurements are strongly interconnected through the grid topology.
-This paper proposes a graph-based cyberattack detection framework using Graph Neural Networks (GNNs).
-The power grid is modeled as a graph and a dataset is generated from AC power flow simulations of the IEEE-14 bus system using the pandapower framework, where multiple attack scenarios are injected into electrical measurements.
-Three architectures—GAT, GCN, and GraphSAGE—are evaluated.
-Experimental results show that GraphSAGE achieves the best performance with an F1-score of about 94% and a ROC-AUC close to 0.97.
-To improve transparency, GNNExplainer is used to identify the buses contributing most to attack detection, providing interpretable insights for smart grid monitoring.
+Smart grids rely on large-scale smart meter deployments to ensure efficient energy management and monitoring.
+However, abnormal consumption behaviors caused by device malfunction, cyber-attacks, or system disturbances may compromise grid stability and reliability.
+This paper proposes a lightweight anomaly detection framework for smart meter time-series data using classical machine learning models.
+The study is conducted on the publicly available Electricity Load Diagrams 2011–2014 dataset, where synthetic anomalies (spike, drop, drift, and noise burst) are injected to simulate realistic abnormal consumption scenarios.
+A feature-based approach is adopted using statistical and temporal descriptors extracted from sliding windows.
+Three lightweight models are evaluated: Isolation Forest, One-Class Support Vector Machine (OC-SVM), and Random Forest.
+Experimental results demonstrate that the supervised Random Forest model achieves the best performance with an AUC of 0.932 and a recall of 0.676 on anomalous samples, significantly outperforming unsupervised alternatives.
+Feature importance analysis further reveals that variability and distribution-shape features are more discriminative than absolute consumption levels.
+The results confirm that lightweight classical machine learning remains an effective and practical solution for smart grid anomaly detection.